steliosot/project-ideas/README.md

 ### Difficulty level
 *	5/5
 *	This is a challenging project with a heavy implementation.
+The project implementation will be organized around features.
+Not all features need to be developed for this project.

 ### Resources: